GetFeedback

 5. After this, you’ll be presented with all of the In-Page options we offer.
 There are quite a lot of options, so take your time to familiarize yourself with the product.
 You could, for example, only ask ‘Did you find this useful’ and then use the ending page or add different follow-up questions.

 TIP!
 If you have a custom theme from GetFeedback Digital for Websites (for Forms or Campaigns) these can be selected under ‘Advanced’.
 The In-Page widget will automatically have your colors and style.
-If you don’t have a custom theme, request one here.
+If you don’t have a custom theme, you can request one using our form.

 Now that you have a shiny, new In-Page widget, you’ll want to use it of course.
 To implement the widget, you'll have to add two pieces of code to your web page.
 We will start by adding the Javascript code and finish with the code for the widget itself.